 Access to health care has sparked nationwide debates, but no matter where you fall on the political spectrum, sharing your voice is a key component to effective legislative change.
-The National Psoriasis Foundation wants patient voices at the forefront.
+The National Psoriasis Foundation (NPF) wants patient voices at the forefront.
 You don’t have to make a debut in Hollywood to impact your community, either.
 Advocacy starts right at home.

 We want to tell lawmakers what life with psoriasis is like.
 If our elected officials understood the struggles patients face, they’d be more willing to support policies that help us conquer treatment barriers as well as support a budget that includes psoriasis research (we want a cure, after all!).

 The problem is, not everyone understands the impact of psoriasis.
 People have often told me, “It’s just a skin disease, put some lotion on it” or “Stop eating XYZ.”
 However, that’s not my experience with psoriasis at all.
 For me, psoriasis is painfully invasive and detrimental to my well-being.

 Here are three easy steps make a difference in your community as an advocate for people with psoriatic disease.
 Remember, your commitment doesn’t have to be extreme to be impactful.

 For many, it takes a lot of courage to open up about psoriasis, but your experiences are meaningful.
 When you talk to your friends, neighbors or coworkers, they’re better able to understand you and have more compassion for the millions of Americans who suffer from psoriasis.
 Sharing your story always matters.